First-time home buyer grant

-A first-time home buyer grant (or first home owners grant) is a grant specifically for/targeted at those buying their first home — perhaps a starter home.
+A first-time home buyer grant (or first home owners grant) is a grant specifically for/targeted at those buying their first home – perhaps a starter home.
 Like other grants, the first-time buyer does not hold an obligation to repay the grant.
 In this respect, it differs from a loan and does not incur debt or interest.
 Grants can be given out by foundations and governments.
+Grants to individuals are typically a cash subsidy.